 Dark Crusade was the third expansion that played out on a Risk-like overworld map and brought the Necrons and Tau to the roster.
 A final expansion named Soulstorm was handled by a different studio and is worth a look, even if many consider it to be the weakest of the lot.

 Dawn of War has a lively modding community up to this day.
-The Warhammer 40.000 universe is a modders dream as the base game only scratched the surface of the massive 40k setting, and you can imagine how bonkers the mods get when a fanbase famed for painting and modelling incredible miniatures gets to work .
+The Warhammer 40.000 universe is a modders dream as the base game only scratched the surface of the massive 40k setting, and you can imagine how bonkers the mods get when a fanbase famed for painting and modelling incredible miniatures .

 Heroes of Might and Magic 3

 The Heroes of Might and Magic series peaked with its third instalment and one would be hard-pressed to describe it as anything other than timeless.

 Story and setting are somewhat secondary to the proceedings, as HoMM3's bread, butter, and caviar lie in its incredible depth and complexity.
 Sure, one could spend upwards of at least 50 hours slogging through its challenging campaigns, but as soon as the first hot-seat multiplayer match gets rolling, players will quickly realise exactly how deep the rabbit hole goes.